monta-20/EcomerceLaravel/Documentation/READme_III.txt

     - add new product in store function at ProductController
     - delete product in destroy function at ProductController
     - Problem when i delete in browser product iamge is not delete in my uploads files ==> solution unlink($file_path) function
+14. Update Product
+    - update product
+    - check if image exist delete and update to new image in ProductController@update